prototypefund/klinik-db-qbgbaAnalysis/README.md

 ## Standing on the shoulder of giants

 The infrastructure part of this project would have been a lot harder if not for the great work of the rocker project which delivers up-to-date R docker container for many purposes and the corresponding building blocks to get something that just works.
-See here for the [Rocker Project](https://www.rocker-project.org/) and have a look at specific R-based containers [here](https://github.com/rocker-org/rocker-versioned2), If you want to inform yourself about the great possibility to enhance a specific container with other components like shiny easily [here](https://github.com/rocker-org/rocker-versioned2#modifying-and-extending-images-in-the-new-architecture).
+See here for the [Rocker Project](https://www.rocker-project.org/) and have a look at specific R-based containers [here](https://github.com/rocker-org/rocker-versioned2).

 ## Installation